Policy 679: Religion in Schools

 LEGAL REFERENCE:

-Guidance on Constitutionally Protected Prayer and Religious Expression in Public Elementary and Secondary Schools, U.S. Department of Education (January 16, 2020)
+Guidance on Constitutionally Protected Prayer in Public Elementary and Secondary Schools, U.S. Department of Education (May 15, 2023)

 AMENDED: